Renzo Capitalizes on Restaking Frenzy to Raise $17M From Galaxy, Brevan Howard

 The fresh capital, which took place over two rounds, was led by Galaxy Ventures in the first round and by Brevan Howard Digital Nova Fund in the second.
 Funds will be used towards expanding the project's restaking services, including adding support for ERC-20 tokens.

-Renzo is part of a new class of “restaking” protocols built on EigenLayer, which takes users' ether (ETH) tokens, deposited or "staked" as security on the Ethereum blockchain, and then repurposes them to secure additional networks, known as “actively validated services,” or AVS’.
+Renzo is part of a new class of “restaking” protocols built on EigenLayer, which takes users' ether (ETH) tokens, deposited or "staked" as security on the Ethereum blockchain, and then repurposes them to secure additional networks, known as “actively validated services,” or AVSs.

-Renzo, an AVS on EigenLayer, uses that staked ether (ETH) to generate yield, and users then receive Renzo’s liquid restaking token, ezETH token, in return..
+Renzo, which describes itself as a "liquid derivative platform built on EigenLayer," serving as the interface to the EigenLayer ecosystem by securing AVSs and offering a higher yield than ETH, according the project's documentation.
+"For every liquid staking token or ETH deposited on Renzo, it mints an equivalent amount of Renzo’s liquid restaking token, ezETH, in return," the documentation reads.

 The latest trend in restaking is that users can now stake their ERC-20 tokens too, which are tokens based on the Ethereum blockchain.
 EigenLayer previously shared that they would start accepting their EIGEN token, which is an ERC-20, to secure its in-house AVS, EigenDA.

-Note: CORRECTION (13:49 UTC): Corrects founding contributor's surname on second reference and clarifies that Renzo is not an AVS but an interface to the EigenLayer ecosystem by securing AVSs.